mcarthey/SchoolScheduler/README.md

 {
   id?: number;
   name: string;                   // Required, max 200 chars
-  term: string;                   // Semester, Half, Year
+  term: string;                   // Reference to configured term (Semester, Half, Year)
-  durationType: string;           // Block, Skinny
+  durationType: string;           // Reference to configured duration type (Block, Skinny)
-  startDate: string;              // ISO date format
-  endDate: string;                // ISO date format
+  startTime: string;              // HH:mm format for meeting start time
-  minutesPerSession: number;      // 1-600
+  daysOfWeek: number[];           // Days 0-6 (Sun-Sat) when class meets
-  priority: number;               // 1-10
+  priority: number;               // 1-10 (scheduling priority)
 }
 `

-**UI Extensions (local only, not persisted to backend yet):**
-- daysOfWeek?: number[]  Days 0-6 (Sun-Sat) when class meets
-- startTime?: string  HH:mm format for meeting start time
-- endTime?: string  HH:mm format for meeting end time

-These UI fields enable the calendar to display and reschedule class blocks.
-When the backend evolves to support recurrence, these will be sent to the API.
+**Note:** `startDate`, `endDate`, and `minutesPerSession` are managed at the school/year configuration level, not per-class.
+Terms define the calendar window; duration types define the session length.

 ## Known Limitations & Future Enhancements

-1. **Meeting Schedule**: Currently, the UI adds daysOfWeek and startTime/endTime fields locally (not persisted to backend).
-When the backend evolves to support recurrence, these will be sent to the API.
+1. **School Configuration**: Terms (Semester, Half-Year, Full Year) and duration types (Block, Skinny with predefined session lengths) are currently hardcoded.
+Should be externalized to a configuration API.
-2. **Schedule Generation**: The "Explore Schedules" tab is a UI stub; backend optimization/constraint solver will be integrated later.
+2. **Schedule Optimization**: The schedule explorer displays multiple candidate schedules; backend constraint solver will be integrated to generate optimal solutions based on priority and conflict minimization.
-3. **Drag & Drop**: Changes are persisted immediately to the API; no draft/undo workflow yet.
+3. **Week View**: Currently available as an alternative interface; may be replaced or enhanced based on user feedback.
 4. **Browser Support**: Tested on Chrome; Firefox and Safari compatibility pending.

 ## Development Workflow